Law Reform (Frustrated Contracts) Act 1943: Section 1: Adjustment of rights and liabilities of parties to frustrated contracts

 Section 1(3) covers instances where one party has obtained a "valuable benefit", other than a payment of money, prior to a frustrating event.
 The Act in such a situation provides that some, or even all of such a benefit can be recovered from the benefited party, where it is considered just.
 An example of proceedings involving this section can be found in BP Exploration Co (Libya) Ltd v Hunt (No. 2).
 Mr Hunt had entered into an agreement with BP Exploration to exploit an oil concession in Libya; BP agreed to fund exploration and development, in order to establish an oil field.
 In exchange for this, they would receive reimbursement payments – in oil – from Hunt.
 Prior to the repayment of such reimbursement in full, a new Libyan government assumed total control over the field.
-Noting that Hunt had gained valuable benefits, from the farmed oil, Goff LJ identified several steps to be taken in applying the section.
+Noting that Hunt had gained valuable benefits, from the farmed oil, Robert Goff J identified several steps to be taken in applying the section.

 The first steps are to identify and value the benefit.
 In the instant case, this was the end product received by Hunt, in the form of oil.
 In any case, there must be a tangible benefit; the situation of Appleby v Myers, where any benefit was destroyed by fire, would not give rise to recovery under this subsection.
-When valuing the benefit, the influence of the claimant upon the benefit received is of importance; Goff LJ stated that the principal purpose of the subsection was to prevent the unjust enrichment of one party at another's expense.
+When valuing the benefit, the influence of the claimant upon the benefit received is of importance; Robert Goff J stated that the principal purpose of the subsection was to prevent the unjust enrichment of one party at another's expense.
 Following evaluation and identification of any conferred benefit, it is at the discretion of the courts to fix a 'just' sum.
 Factors such as apportionment of risk and expenses are important in concluding such a sum.

 Section 2: Provision as to application of this Act

 The second section of the Act provides for various instances where the active provisions may be applied differently, or not at all.

 Section 2(3) establishes that parties may contract out of the Act, and that if under a true construction of the contract, this is the case, then the section may only apply if it is consistent with such a construction.
-Goff LJ however commented that:
+Robert Goff J however commented that:

 Section 2(4) deals with the issue of severing parts of frustrated contracts.
 Where a contract contains multiple obligations, the Act does not apply to obligations which were completed prior to a frustrating event, only to those still in performance.

 Section 2(5) excludes certain types of contract from being subject to the Act.
 Charter contracts – except a time charter – or carriage of goods by sea; contracts for insurance; contracts involving Section 7 of the Sale of Goods Act 1979 applies (regarding the perishing of goods).

+Section 3

+Section 3 provides for the short title of the Act and the meaning of the word "court".